ehlesp/smallab-k8s-pve-guide/G019 - K3s cluster setup 02 ~ Storage setup.md

     Writing superblocks and filesystem accounting information: done
     ~~~

-3. Before you can mount these LVs like any other partition, you need to create their corresponding mountpoints.
+3. Before you can mount these LVs like any other partition, you need to create their corresponding mount points.
 This means you have to create a directory for each LV.

     ~~~bash
     $ sudo mkdir -p /mnt/{hdd_templates,hddusb_bkpvzdumps}